 Standard Forms of Construction Contracts

 Using standardized forms of construction contracts enables to use the same conditions for different projects.
-Standardized forms also create a framework for the content of contract.
+Standardized forms also create a framework for the content of the contract.
 Thus they prevent you to forget adding basic contract documents and essential information.

-Contract managers in the construction industry generally uses one of the following standard forms in below;
+Contract managers in the construction industry generally use one of the following standard forms in below;

 - FIDIC– Fédération Internationale Des Ingénieurs-Conseils